wavemaker/docs/learn/hybrid-mobile/offline-data-support-implementation.md

 ---
 title: "Offline Data Support - Implementation"
 id: ""
+sidebar_label: "Implementation"
 ---
+---
 WaveMaker is providing **offline data support** as an out-of-the-box feature so that developers can enable offline support to existing components.
-For an overview of this feature, [refer here](/learn/hybrid-mobile/offline-data-support/).
+For more information, see [Offline Data Support Overview](/learn/hybrid-mobile/offline-data-support/).

-In this document, we will see how you can take advantage of this feature in your mobile app.
+In this document, learn how to implement the offline data support feature for your mobile app.

-# Enabling Offline Mechanism
+## Enabling Offline Mechanism

 To [recap](/learn/hybrid-mobile/offline-data-support/), the basic working of offline mechanism involves: